vanshK/Radar-/README.md

 <h1>Project components required:

-1.Servo Motor (For rotation of the Sensor) 1.Ultrasonic Sensor (To Detect the object) 1.BreadBoard
+1. Servo Motor (For rotation of the Sensor)
+1. Ultrasonic Sensor (To Detect the object)
+1. BreadBoard
-1.Jumper Wires
+1. Jumper Wires
-1.Breadboard
+1. Breadboard

 <h1>IDE for compiling: